blkbrd/blkbrd.github.io/_posts/2017-09-12-Powershell-Keylogger.md

 Sometimes if I typed too fast, it doesnt record all of the typed keys, and it doesnt record backspaces or punctuation.

-Also, it only runs once and if you want it to continuously run, it needs some edits or perhaps a scheduled task to get it going again
+As-is, it only runs once and if you want it to continuously run, it needs some edits or perhaps a scheduled task to get it going again.
+When I used it, I edited it not use Google Scripts and instead, I had it save a file locally.
+Not very sneaky...
+I also set it to run for 10 minutes and send me its log via scheduled task and then restart the script.
+Because there aren't signatures developed for it, it might not flag host-based security systems.

 Neat little tool!
 Thanks Aaron!